Sandton: Financial and business centre

-Urban decay in downtown Johannesburg caused many corporate offices to move from the Johannesburg Central Business District to Sandton in the 1990s.
+Urban decay in downtown Johannesburg caused many corporate offices to move from the Johannesburg CBD to Sandton in the 1990s.
 It has become the new financial district of South Africa and Johannesburg's premier business centre.
 Much of the financial focus of Johannesburg has shifted from the Central Business District to Sandton.

 However, three of South Africa's four largest banks have kept their head offices in downtown Johannesburg.
 The other bank, Nedbank, has its headquarters in Sandton.
 A considerable amount of the city's A-grade office space is to be found in Sandton.
 The JSE Securities Exchange, Johannesburg's stock exchange, relocated its offices to Sandton from the central business district in the late 1990s.

 Sandton is home to the Sandton Convention Centre, one of the largest convention centres on the continent and primary site of the 2002 World Summit on Sustainable Development (also known as "Rio + 10"), which Johannesburg hosted.
 The convention centre also hosted the African National Congress' victory celebrations after the party was re-elected at the 2004 election.

 When it comes to green buildings in Africa, Sandton is an epicentre.
 One of the highest rated green buildings in South Africa – rated by Green Building Council South Africa (GBCSA) – is Upper Grayston Office Park, located in Sandton.